She's Always a Woman: Reception

-Billboard described "She's Always a Woman" as a "dramatic ballad."
-Billboard particularly praised the "subtle orchestration" and "sophisticated melody," which it found comparable to ballads by Bob Dylan and Paul Simon.
+Billboard described "She's Always a Woman" as a "dramatic ballad".
+Billboard particularly praised the "subtle orchestration" and "sophisticated melody", which it found comparable to ballads by Bob Dylan and Paul Simon.
 Cash Box said that "the tune is melodic and flows sweetly; the lyric is precise and has something to say" and praised Joel's singing.
 Record World said that "it is much like a [natural] progression of the message in 'Just the Way You Are' and should pick up immediate pop and adult airplay."

-An instrumental version of the song was heard playing on the plaza of the World Trade Center on September 11, 2001, about 30 minutes before the collapse of the South Tower, followed by the instrumental version of How Deep is Your Love, by The Bee Gees.
-Captured by a cameraman filming nearby, the playing of the song was viewed as "surreal" against the backdrop of carnage and destruction.